 The CEFR describes specific performance abilities at each level using what are called 'can do' statements.
-The 'can do' statements describe what learners at each level can do, by broad skill area
+The 'can do' statements describe what learners at each level are expected to do, by broad skill area.

-There is, of course, a good degree of overlap between what learners can do in each skill at the different levels.
-As they go up through the levels, learners are assumed to be able to do everything mentioned at all previous levels, and add new skills.
+There is, of course, a good degree of overlap between what learners are expected to be able to do in each skill at the different levels.
+As they go up through the levels, learners are expected to be able to do everything mentioned at all previous levels, and add new skills.

-The following pages summarise the CEFR 'can do' statements for each level by skill.
+The following pages summarize the CEFR 'can do' statements for each level by skill.